 It helps spot the pattern, the squeeze, the entire setup…

-All that’s left for you to do is simply decide if you want to place the trade…
+All that’s left for you to do is simply decide whether you want to place the trade…

 I’ll even give you a 60-second head start before placing my own trade.

-See, this trad room is a living testament to my approach to trading – and that is… do the least.
+See, this trading room is a living testament to my approach to trading – and that is… do the least.

 There are no shenanigans…